Dheep13/IS-Migration/BoomiToIS-API/COMPONENT_MAPPING_REFERENCE.md

 # Boomi to SAP Integration Suite Component Mapping Reference

-This document provides a comprehensive mapping between Dell Boomi components and their SAP Integration Suite equivalents, including all the newly added components in the bpmn_templates.py file.
+This document provides a comprehensive mapping between Boomi components and their SAP Integration Suite equivalents, including all the newly added components in the bpmn_templates.py file.

 ## Core Components